refugerpg/refuge/corebook/classes/index.md

 draft: false
 toc: true
 title: Classes
-description: Characters of all persuasions.
+description: The heroes and villains of known space.
 ---

 Everyone has their own niche—things they prefer to do, given the choice.
 In the Refuge universe, this is no different.
 There are six base classes in Refuge—Soldier, Scout, Support, Techie, Spacer and Ambassador.
 Each one of the base classes is most closely associated with one of the six character attributes, and the roles they play in the Refuge Role-Playing Game are tied to these strengths.